steviet108/Crowdsale-ICO/README.md

 ![ICO](Resources/ICO_image.png)

-Demonstration of a blockchain based Crowdsale that accepts Ether for a new token called Kasei Coin.
-This token Launch is built to be trustless, permissionless and immutable.
-The Solidity Smart Contracts accept Ether from people and distribute Kasei Coin.
+ICO Crowdsales are a novel way for buisnesses to raise capital.
+This is a demonstration of a blockchain based Crowdsale that accepts Ether in exchange for a token called Kasei Coin.
+The smart contracts distributes the kaseicoin to the buyers wallet.
+I have deployed the Solidity Smart Contracts to Remix where I have connected Ganache and Metamask to simulate a complete blockchain development suite.
+This token Launch inherits some basic characteristics of blockchain including being trustless, permissionless and immutable.
 This ICO Demo utilizez ERC-20 Standards for Initial Coin Offerings including:

 - balanceOf